Webcasting history

 And this rapidly expanded into non-music webcasts, including

-And then a whole raft of corporates
+And then a raft of corporates

 • Logica & CMG (merger announcements, and end-to-end corporate communications)